Are you planning to hit the road for an epic road trip?

-Don’t fall prey to the following mistakes, which could derail your trip.
+Don’t fall prey to the following mistakes, which could derail your solo road trip in America.

-1. Failing to Do your Research
+Failing to Do Your Research

 Find out where the rest stops are and research accommodation options before you leave, and you can avoid getting stranded.

 Travel booking sites can help you compare prices and amenities to find the best deals, and you may receive a greater discount for booking in advance.

 Trying to See Too Much

-You won’t be able to relax if you’re on a tight driving schedule, so give yourself plenty of time to make spontaneous stops or account for bad traffic.
+You won’t be able to relax if you’re on a tight driving schedule, so give yourself plenty of time to make spontaneous stops or account for bad traffic or weather issues.

-3. Driving an Impractical Car
+Driving an Impractical Car

 There’s nothing like driving on the open road in a sporty convertible, but for longer term or family trips you’ll probably want something a bit roomier and with decent fuel economy.